evi0s/WMPFDebugger/README.md

 To adapt to another version, find x-refs mentioned in `frida/hook.js` in IDA Pro to locate function offsets.
 Alternatively, you can submit an issue for new version adaption and I will try that if I have the binary.
 Note that only newer version adaption requests will be considered.

-To upgrade to the latest WMPF (non-beta WeChat only), type in `:showcmdwnd` in the search bar (do not hit enter), then the command window should pop up.
+To upgrade to the latest WMPF (WeChat version < 4.x), type in `:showcmdwnd` in the search bar (do not hit enter), then the command window should pop up.
 Type in `/plugin set_grayvalue=202&check_update_force` and hit enter, the latest WMPF plugin should be downloaded, if any updates are available.
 Restart the WeChat to apply plugin upgrade.

 ## Prerequisites